 Art Frazier, Green Leader

 Arthur E. Frazier III, AIA is a licensed architect and the director of Facilities Management & Services at Spelman College.
-He was born in Louisville, Ky., but left Louisville as a teenager to attend Phillips Exeter Academy in New Hampshire.
-After his junior year he sub-matriculated to Purdue University’s Engineering Program.
+He was born in Louisville, Kentucky, but left Louisville as a teenager to attend Phillips Exeter Academy in New Hampshire.
+After his junior year, he sub-matriculated to Purdue University’s Engineering Program.

-For two years he served as deputy director of Facilities of the Fulton County Capital Improvements Program before joining Emory University’s Department of Project Management & Construction as Capital Program Manager and later interim director.
-Immediately prior to Spelman College, Art was a senior program manager with Clement & Wynn Program Managers.
-Under Art’s leadership the facilities department at Spelman has been nationally recognized as a leader in sustainability among historically Black colleges and received the President’s 2008 Award for Excellence in Customer Service.
+For two years, he served as deputy director of Facilities of the Fulton County Capital Improvements Program before joining Emory University’s Department of Project Management & Construction as Capital Program Manager and later interim director.
+Immediately prior to Spelman College, Frazier was a senior program manager with Clement & Wynn Program Managers.
+Under Frazier’s leadership the facilities department at Spelman has been nationally recognized as a leader in sustainability among historically Black colleges and received the President’s 2008 Award for Excellence in Customer Service.

-Art is co-chair of Sustainable Spelman and also serves first vice-president of GAPPA, as chairman of the board of directors of the University Community Development Corp. and is on the board of advisors of Sustainable Atlanta.
+Frazier is co-chair of Sustainable Spelman and also serves as president of GAPPA and chairman of the board of directors of the University Community Development Corp.